 Many Australians, for reasons of disadvantage, disability or age, may not have access to a car.
 The typical cost of owning a car is A$300 per week.
 Increasing spending on walking and cycling infrastructure will therefore improve equity by helping low-income earners and others who need inexpensive mobility.Matthew Mclaughlin and Trevor Shilton writing in The Conversation

 Example from Strong Towns

-Overall, it’s better for people on low incomes if the City of Yarra and the Victorian State Government allocate more street space and budget to active transport, supported by revenue from demand response parking charges and demand responsive driving charges.
+Overall, Yarra would be better for people on low incomes if council allocated more street space and budget to walking and cycling, supported by revenue from demand responsive parking charges.
+Similarly, if the state government built the Principal Bicycle Network and improved public transport, using funds from demand responsive driving charges.

 How you can help